honzalilak/nette-sandbox/readme.md

-Nette Framework Sandbox - extended with dibi and model loader
+Nette Framework Sandbox - extended with dibi
 =======================

-The basic skeleton of application extended by dibi database layer and model loader.
+The basic skeleton of application extended by dibi database layer.

 Installation
 ------------